JustinPoon366/dcacalc/README.md

 If you found my website useful, please share it!

-If you would like me to make a custom dashboard, please reach out to me at: [Justin Poon](mailto:junstag366@gmail.com)
+If you would like me to make a custom dashboard, please reach out to me at: <junstag366@gmail.com>

 <table border=1 cellpadding=10><tr><td>